John Cage: 1950s: Discovering chance

 Although Cage had used chance on a few earlier occasions, most notably in the third movement of Concerto for Prepared Piano and Chamber Orchestra (1950–51), the I Ching opened new possibilities in this field for him.
-The first results of the new approach were Imaginary Landscape No. 4 for 12 radio receivers, and Music of Changes for piano.
-The latter work was written for David Tudor, whom Cage met through Feldman—another friendship that lasted until Cage's death.
+The first results of the new approach were Imaginary Landscape No. 4 for twelve radios and Music of Changes for piano.
+The latter work was written for Tudor, whom Cage had met through Feldman—another friendship that lasted until Cage's death.
 (Note: Recent research has shown that Cage may have met Tudor almost a decade earlier, in 1942, through Jean Erdman: Gann, Kyle (2008).
-"Cleaning Up a Life") Tudor premiered most of Cage's works until the early 1960s, when he stopped performing on the piano and concentrated on composing music.
-The I Ching became Cage's standard tool for composition: he used it in practically every work composed after 1951, and eventually settled on a computer algorithm that calculated numbers in a manner similar to throwing coins for the I Ching.
+"Cleaning Up a Life") Tudor premiered most of Cage's works until the early 1960s, when he stopped performing on the piano and concentrated on composing.
+The I Ching became Cage's standard tool for composition; he used it in practically every work composed after 1951, and eventually settled on a computer algorithm that calculated numbers in a manner similar to throwing coins for the I Ching.

 I Ching divination involves obtaining a hexagram by random generation (such as tossing coins), then reading the chapter associated with that hexagram.

 Despite the fame Sonatas and Interludes earned him, and the connections he cultivated with American and European composers and musicians, Cage was quite poor.
 Although he still had an apartment at 326 Monroe Street (which he had occupied since around 1946), his financial situation in 1951 worsened so much that while working on Music of Changes, he prepared a set of instructions for Tudor as to how to complete the piece in the event of his death.
 Nevertheless, Cage managed to survive and maintained an active artistic life with lectures and performances.